glyfish/glyfish.github.io/_drafts/bivariate_normal_distribution.md

 {% katex %}\text{Var}[U|V]{% endkatex %} and {% katex %}\text{Var}[U|V]{% endkatex %} with
 {% katex %}\gamma{% endkatex %}.
 For {% katex %}\gamma = 0{% endkatex %} each reduces to the
 values corresponding to its marginal distribution discussed in the previous section.
-For both conditional distributions increasing {% katex %}\gamma{% endkatex %} leads to decreasing variance resulting in a sharper peak.
+For both conditional distributions increasing {% katex %}\gamma{% endkatex %} leads to decreasing variance resulting in a sharper peak for the distribution.
 Additionally, changing the sign of {% katex %}\gamma{% endkatex %} causes reflection of the distribution about the mean.
 Each of these properties is illustrated on the plot below where {% katex %}g(u|v){% endkatex %} is plotted for values of
 {% katex %}\gamma{% endkatex %} ranging from {% katex %}-1{% endkatex %} to